auth0-samples/auth0-acul-samples/README.md

 ### Local Development with Mock Data

-For local development, each screen component is provided with mock data that simulates the `universal_login_context` object that Auth0 provides in production.
+For local development, each screen component is provided with mock data in folder `mock-data` for sdk to render screens.
 To work on a specific screen:

 ```bash
 npm run screen <screen_name>